 The Canonicity of the Bible

-Canon comes from the Hebrew “ganeh” and the Greek “kanon” and means a rod or reed.
-A reed was used as a measuring rod, a rule or standard – thus, a standard of measurement.
-The canon is the list of books officially accepted and approved to be inspired of God.
-The church didn’t create the canon or books accepted as scripture but merely recognized they were inspired from their inception.
-So the canon is those books which have been measured, found satisfactory and approved as inspired by God.
-Origen (184/185 – 253/254), an early Christian Alexandrian scholar and theologian, used the word to denote what we call the rule of faith.
-The standard by which we are to measure and evaluate.
-(The Bible becomes that to us.)
+The church didn’t create the canon or books accepted as scripture, but recognized they were inspired from their inception.
+So the canon are those books which have been measured, found satisfactory, and approved as inspired by God.
+Origen (184/185 – 253/254), an early Christian Alexandrian scholar and theologian, used the word to denote what we call the rule of faith – the standard by which we are to measure and evaluate.

 The Establishment of the Old Testament Canon

 The Old Testament canon was clearly established in the minds of the Jews before 70 A.D. with the destruction of Jerusalem and the temple by Titus.
 At that time the sacrificial system was halted, the Jews were scattered and there was a need for something definite.
 In 90 A.D. the Counsel of Jamnia solidified the canonicity of Old Testament scripture.
 During this time the canonicity of Ecclesiastes and the Song of Solomon was established.

 It was the view of two Jewish scholars, David Kimchi (1160-1232) and Elias Levita (1465-1549), that the Old Testament canon was completed by Ezra and the members of the Great Synagogue.
 Raven suggests three reasons that make this view probable (Thiessen, Lectures in Systematic Theology; page 103):

 - The testimony of Josephus (Jewish historian, 33-100 A. D.).
 Josephus said that the Old Testament canon was completed during the reign on Artaxerxes Longimanus in the lifetime of Ezra.